mpjk/rock-paper-scissors/README.md

-# projects
+# Rock-paper-scissors
-This is a repo for personal, official/non-official projects.
+This repository contains the GUI-project for the Programming 1-course at Tampere University.
+The game is quite straightforward assuming the user knows the rules of rock-paper-scissors.